Matt Moylan: 2017

 After Penrith's Round 5 clash against the Melbourne Storm, where they lost 28–6 at AAMI Park, Moylan alongside Waqa Blake and Peta Hiku were dropped to the Panthers NSW Cup team for 1 match after they breached the booze curfew by being out in the Melbourne nightlife into the early hours of the next morning.
 Moylan played the first half the season playing at fullback before switching to five-eighth where he had success in the position.
 After being one of the main influences for Penrith to guide themselves into the top 8 after a 7-game winning streak, Moylan was a shock absentee for Penrith's finals campaign after ruling himself out due to personal issues.
 Moylan finished the 2017 NRL season with him playing in 18 matches and scoring 8 tries for the Penrith club.
-On 9 November 2017, it was confirmed that Moylan was released from his contract with Penrith to join the Cronulla Sharks in a swap-deal with James Maloney, being signed on for four years.
+On 9 November 2017, it was confirmed that Moylan was released from his contract with Penrith to join the Cronulla-Sutherland Sharks in a swap-deal with James Maloney, being signed on for four years.
 It was rumoured before the swap that Moylan was "disinterested and restless" and was having a feud with coach Anthony Griffin.
 There is also claims that he didn't turn up to his rehabilitation sessions for his hamstring injury and that he didn't want to captain the team anymore.

 2018

-In round 1 of the 2018 NRL season, Moylan made his club debut for the Cronulla Sharks against the North Queensland Cowboys, starting at five-eighth in the 20–14 loss at 1300SMILES Stadium.
+In round 1 of the 2018 NRL season, Moylan made his club debut for the Cronulla-Sutherland Sharks against the North Queensland Cowboys, starting at five-eighth in the 20–14 loss at 1300SMILES Stadium.
 Moylan made a total of 24 appearances for Cronulla in his first season with his new side as the club reached the preliminary final before losing to Melbourne 22–6.